 An MRI machine may look intimidating.
-It is made up of a bench that slowly glides into a large tube attached to a doughnut-shaped opening.
+It’s made up of a bench that slowly glides into a large tube attached to a doughnut-shaped opening.
 As long you have followed your doctor’s instructions to remove all metal, such as body jewelry, watches, and earrings, you will be completely safe.

 The technician will ask you to lie back on the bench.
 You may be given a pillow or blanket if you have trouble lying on it.
 The technician will control the movement of the bench using a remote control from another room.
 They will be able to communicate with you through a microphone.

 The machine will make loud whirring and thumping noises as it takes pictures of your body.
 Many hospitals offer earplugs.
 Others may provide television shows or headphones with music to help you pass the time.

 The technician will ask you to hold your breath for a few seconds as the pictures are being taken.
 You won’t feel anything during the test because the machine’s magnets and radio frequencies — similar to FM radios — can’t be felt.

 The entire process can take anywhere from 30 to 90 minutes.